-In my last post I explored Andrew Gillen’s first expansion to the Bennett Hypothesis that not all aid is created equal.
-In this post I will explore his next two refinements – that selectivity, tuition caps, and price discrimination are important and that we cannot ignore the dynamic story surrounding tuition.
+In the last post we explored Andrew Gillen’s first expansion to the Bennett Hypothesis that not all aid is created equal.
+In this post we will explore his next two refinements – that selectivity, tuition caps, and price discrimination are important and that we cannot ignore the dynamic story surrounding tuition.

 Selectivity, Tuition Caps, and Price Discrimination are Important

 Gillen argues that tuition caps and price discrimination both weaken the link between aid and tuition by introducing an uncovered topic in the original Bennett hypothesis – selectivity.
 Tuition caps impose selectivity by preventing schools from raising tuition unchecked when government aid is given.
 Suppose a resource constrained school normally sets tuition costs at $20,000.
 If federal aid is given to every student in the amount of $5,000, tuition costs can now be raised to $25,000 and the number of students who are willing to pay will get in.
 But what happens if the state government puts a cap of $23,000 on tuition?
 Because of the federal aid, more students are willing to pay $23,000 to attend the school than can get in.[i]
 This imbalance allows schools to select only the most qualified candidates, thus increasing their selectivity.
 As Gillen points out though, many schools do not charge the highest possible tuition, meaning that under current circumstances, schools seem to value selectivity over revenue.